ariyin/CS-32/notes.md

     - Preorder: root, left, right
     - Postorder: left, right, root
     - Inorder: left, root, right
+- To find the pivots in a quicksort algorithm, see if at a certain index the other items to the left and right are in the right place (less than or greater than); order does not matter as long as the items are on the right side
+- Sort using heapsort:
+    - Create a tree
+    - Delete the largest item (at the root of the tree)
+        - Follow the deletion rules (swap with the bottom rightmost item, trickle down)
+    - Move the item to the back of the array
+    - Promote the next largest item to be the root
+    - Reconfigure the tree (make sure it's still a max heap)
+    - Repeat
 - Binary tree balancing:
 ```git
 bool isLeaf(Node* node)